2018 23

 LCHB 2016 96+p

 Tasted four times - last time in October 2018.
 Consistent notes.
 41% C.Franc + 39% Merlot + 20% C.Sauvignon.
-13.8% alcohol, IPT=82.
+13.8% alcohol, IPT = 82.
 70% new oak + 20% 1 year old barrels + 10% amphoras.
 Thick aromatic nose with blueberries, very concentrated yet refined, incredibly complex, precise, and focused.
-Impressively long finish.
+It has an impressively long finish.
 Certainly, a wine to compete with big guns in this vintage!

 LCHB 2015 95+p

 Tasted four times - last time in October 2018.
 Consistent notes.
-44% C.Franc + 32% Merlot + 24% C.Sauvignon, 14% alcohol, IPT=75.
-80% new oak + 10% one year old barrels + 10% amphoras.
+44% C.Franc + 32% Merlot + 24% C.Sauvignon, 14% alcohol, IPT = 75.
+80% new oak + 10% one year old barrels, + 10% amphoras.
 This wine had a beautifully scented (rosebush perfume) nose, refined and intense; you could feel/taste the wine's precision, purity, and length.
 More concentrated than in recent vintages.
-Impressive stuff, which will even be better in the future for sure.
+Impressive stuff, which will be even better in the future .

 LCHB 2014 93p

 Tasted four times - last time in November 2021.
 Consistent notes.
 55% C. Franc (!) + 15% C.Sauvignon + 30% Merlot.
-75% new oak + 15% big oak barrels + 10% amphoras.
+75% new oak, 15% big oak barrels, + 10% amphoras.
 Consistent notes.
-Pretty aromatic and well-composed wine with finesse and a caressing fruity finish.
+It is an aromatic, well-composed wine with finesse and a caressing fruity finish.
 Fine acidity, balance, and complexity.
 Cool climate vintage and a classic Bordeaux one.

 LCHB 2012 93p

 Tasted in September 2015.
 40% Merlot, 40% CF, and 20% CS).
-This wine was impressive for the vintage, very aromatic with Cabernet Franc shining through, silky and smooth, complex, graceful, and with excellent balance.
+This wine was impressive for the vintage; it was very aromatic, with Cabernet Franc shining through.
+It was silky, smooth, complex, graceful, and balanced.
 I gave it 91p for a barrel sample in 2013, but now it's in the bottle and even better!
 What is a transformation - a new technique responsible?

 LCHB 2011 92p

 Tasted twice - last time in October 2018.
 Consistent notes.
-Tight and with fine minerality, nice complexity, and lovely length.
-Well-balanced and with a persistent finish.
-A superb wine for the vintage.
+It is tight and has fine minerality, nice complexity, and lovely length.
+It is well-balanced and has a persistent finish.
+It's a superb wine for the vintage.

 LCHB 2010 94p

 Tasted twice - last time in September 2015.
 Not consistent notes.
 55% Merlot, 30% CF, and 15% CS.
 This wine couldn't hide all the superlatives this vintage deserves.
 Happily, for previous staff at Les Carmes, they knew precisely what they were doing.
-A beautiful wine crammed with perfectly ripe fruit and ripe fat tannin, excellently constructed with great complexity, grace, and depth.
+It is a beautiful wine crammed with perfectly ripe fruit and ripe fat tannin, excellently constructed with great complexity, grace, and depth.
 Exquisite balance.
 As many other 2010s did, this wine improved dramatically after staying in the barrel and after bottling.
-As in the 2005 version of LCHB, elegance is well-present here.
-I had this wine again in December 2016, but it wasn't similarly expressive, but the bottle in question was bought at an auction and didn't come directly from the chateau, which can explain the below-par performance.
+As in the 2005 version of LCHB, elegance is present here.
+I had this wine again in December 2016, but it wasn't similarly expressive.
+The bottle in question was bought at an auction and didn't come directly from the chateau, which can explain the below-par performance.

 LCHB 2009 94p

 Tasted in December 2019.
 This wine was like a sledgehammer with great intensity and concentration.
 Muscular and strong but not overdone and extracted.
 Tons of perfectly ripe fruit and tannin.
-Many, many years to go!
+There are many, many years to go!
 Very, very impressive.

 LCHB 2007 87p